jatin-choubey/DevShare/README.md

 ### Description

-💻 Code Pair is a Realtime Code Editor and a collaboration tool built with React, Node, Express and Socket.io.
+💻 DevShare is a Realtime Code Editor and a collaboration tool built with React, Node, Express and Socket.io.
 It uses web sockets for syncing code and setting up connection between client and server.

 A user a create a new room, share room ID with other peers, work on code real time.
 The Editor has syntax highlighting, indentation, autocomplete and brace matching functionality.